cuhsat/pssst/src/server/README.md

 * Node.js 4.2
 * A Redis database

-> We also have built-in support for Heroku and the Redis database add-on.
+> Heroku and Heroku Redis has build-in support.

 ----
-Please use the `--help` option to show further help.
+Please use the `--help` option for further help.